-Third, resisting ingratitude early on helps us avoid unnecessary disappointment and sorrow later in life.
+Third, resisting an ungrateful and entitled heart early on helps us avoid unnecessary disappointment and sorrow later in life.

 This is not to dismiss genuine, real suffering and pain endured by so many people.
 However, there is much in the way of trial and hardship that is brought on simply by unrealistic expectations of what God is supposed to give us in this life.